syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Label.md

 ## Rotate

 You can rotate the labels to any desired angle.
-Labels are rotated to the angle that is defined by the `rotateAngle` property of label.
+Labels are rotated to the angle that is defined by the `RotateAngle` property of label.
 The following code illustrates how to rotate a label.

 {% highlight c# %}